core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications, and the OSCORE Security Context derivation, as per Section 5.4.3 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.

+   If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.

 5. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.

 6. Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext resulting from step 5.